 More recently, wood is being recognized as a building material that promotes health and wellbeing.
 While some people may already relate to the intuitive draw of wood, a study by the University of British Columbia and FPInnovations found the presence of visual wood surfaces in a room lowered sympathetic nervous system activation—the system responsible for physiological stress responses in humans (FPInnovations 2011).

 Optimizing Material Use

 100% of every log delivered to our sawmills is used

-Through the sawmilling process, we don’t just make lumber, we also make chips, bark, shavings and sawdust.
+Through the sawmilling process, we don’t just make lumber, we also produce chips, bark, shavings and sawdust.
 We have sales programs in place to maximize the use of these residuals which other companies turn into pulp, paper and green renewable energy including both wood pellets and biomass for power plants.
 A smaller portion of our residuals is consumed by soil and landscaping operations and medium-density fiberboard manufacturers.
-Interfor also consumes some residuals as a renewable heat and power source for drying lumber in our own kilns.
+Interfor also uses residuals as a renewable heat and power source for drying lumber in our own kilns.

 In addition to residuals, another byproduct of lumber production is short trim ends from sawn lumber.
 Trim ends are used or sold for energy as well as being remanufactured into trusses, pallets, finger-joint studs and parts for furniture and cabinets.